lorenzwalthert/teamtools/README.md

 repos in projects under a team root.
 Note the following additional
 requirements:

-  - A team root is characterized by a directory having a `.team` file.
+  - A team root is characterized by a directory having a `.team.yaml` file.
   - A repository is a directory that is the root of a git repository.
     You may initialize git but never commit anything, e.g. if the repository is a pure data repository without git lfs.